 Composting cat litter is a great way to become more eco friendly.
 It can be a greener way to dispose of used cat litter, and the finished compost will provide you with free fertilizer for your household plants.

-If done correctly, it can really be a great win for the environment.
+If done correctly, composting your cat’s litter can really be a great win for the environment.
 Since so much cat litter is used each year, keeping it from ending up in the landfill is a big plus.

 Before you decide if you should compost your cat’s litter, there are a few important things to consider.
 This includes your cat’s lifestyle and what cat type of litter you use.
 Your cat’s lifestyle is surprisingly a deciding factor when it comes to composting cat poop.

 Can you compost cat poop?